gnachman/iTerm2/api/library/python/iterm2/docs/menu_ids.rst

 Menu Item Identifiers
 ---------------------

 To refer to a menu item you must use its unique identifier.
-The kind of identifier you use depends on the version of macOS you have.

-For macOS 10.12 and newer, identifiers are stable and do not change over time.

-On older versions of macOS, you use `Title Paths`_.
-A title path is a concatenation of menu item titles.
-This is because of a limitation imposed by the OS.
+This table shows the identifier for each menu item.

 ----------